How To Lower Your Mortgage Payment

 - Once you hit 22% equity according to your regular payment schedule, your lender must automatically cancel PMI from your loan.

-If 20% equity is still out of reach, a refinance might be a way to get rid of monthly PMI payments.
-Many lenders offer lender-paid mortgage insurance (LPMI).
+If 20% equity is still out of reach, a refinance with lender-paid mortgage insurance (LPMI) might be a way to get rid of monthly PMI payments.
 With LPMI, you can either pay for PMI upfront in a lump sum or opt for a slightly higher interest rate.
 This allows you to save money since mortgage interest is tax-deductible, but PMI isn’t.

-If a lower payment is your goal, extending the term of your loan can help you get there.
+If a lower payment is your goal, extending the term of your mortgage with a new loan or loan modification can help you get there.
 A longer mortgage term spreads out the loan balance over more payments.

 Here’s an example: Let’s say you bought your home 10 years ago with a $200,000 30-year-fixed loan.
 Without accounting for taxes and insurance, your payment, at 4.5% interest, is $1,013.